Sahil Chauhan

-Sahil Chauhan is an Indian-origin Estonian cricketer.
+Sahil Chauhan is an Estonian cricketer.
 He currently holds the record of fastest century in Twenty20 International.

 Personal life

 Sahil completed his schooling from DAV Senior Public School, Surajpur. then, he did his graduation from Panjab University, and later, he completed his postgraduation from a private university, in Mohali.

 He currently works as a manager in a chain of restaurants, in Estonia.

-Cricket career
+Career

 International career

 Sahil made his international debut against Gibraltar in September, 2023.
 After early failures, he scored a blistering knock of unbeaten 144 runs off 41 balls against Cyprus, when his team was struggling to chase a mammoth total of 192.
 Through his marathon innings, he broke multiple records.
 He registered the century in 27 balls, which is the fastest century in T20 cricket, broke the record of fastest century in T20Is and T20 cricket which previously held by Jan Nicol Loftie-Eaton and Chris Gayle respectively.
 His 18 sixes in this innings is the highest for any batter in T20Is and joint-highest in T20 cricket.